Every March, Marie Curie holds its Great Daffodil Appeal, the charity’s biggest annual fundraiser to support its vital frontline services in Scotland.

 Marie Curie is here for people living with any terminal illness, and their families and offers expert care, guidance and support to help them get the most from the time they have left.

 Research conducted by the charity projects that 10,000 more people in Scotland will be dying with palliative care needs by 2040, with two thirds of all deaths expected to take place at home, in care homes and hospices.

-Martin Whitfield MSP is backing Marie Curie’s appeal again this year and encouraging constituents across the South Scotland region to take part in one of its public collections, by visiting one of its charity shops or donating online.
+Martin Whitfield MSP is backing Marie Curie’s appeal again this year.
+He is encouraging constituents across South Scotland to support one of its public collections, by visit one of its shops or donate online.

 Martin Whitfield MSP said: